michaelkedey/practice-devops-assignments/README.md

 ## Contribution Guidelines

-If you have ideas for new beginner-friendly projects or improvements, we encourage you to contribute!
+If you have any corrections, or ideas for new beginner-friendly projects or improvements, we encourage you to contribute!
 Please follow the [Contribution Guidelines](CONTRIBUTING.md).

 ## Happy Learning!